 • If you are taller than average, it is more likely that two or three steel bars must be inserted during the surgery, which can cause larger scars, among other things.

 • The severity of the congenital deformity connected to your particular funnel chest may also influence the end result.

 • If you happen to have a metal allergy, a titanium bar will be ordered, which can be more difficult for the surgeon to work with.

-As the medical specialists perform more and more procedures every week, the significance for the end result of any preconditions you bring to the table before your own surgery decreases.
-For instance, they are now performing surgery on people who are significantly older than the ideal age, and they are still getting extremely acceptable results.
+As the medical specialists perform more and more procedures every week and surgeons become more adept at dealing with various complications, the significance of any preconditions you bring to the table decreases.
+For instance, they are now performing surgery on people who are significantly older than the ideal age, and still achieving positive results.
 On the other hand, no funnel chest procedures are done before the ideal age, as the risk of relapse is too great.

 A team of doctors, psychologists, and physiotherapists researching pectus excavatum came together to create this ultimate guide.
 The purpose of our work is to share this overall knowledge with you, so that it may guide you to a happier life.

 Already, we have had enormous success with our latest Amazon Guide Award 2019, and with this, we are pleased to note that we really are achieving our primary goal of helping you and others like you.